remico/studio-installer/README.md

 - run the tool (use `--help` to see available options)
 - specify the target disk device (_last chance to backup your data_) and press Enter
 - answer some questions depending on your configuration and OS distribution
+- :information_source: during the tool is creating new partitions, popup messages might appear asking you to mount and/or decrypt the newly created volumes.
+Just ignore/close these popups.